 Trainer and Consultant

-You’ll notice the go to webinar control panel on your Stop and you can minimize and or restore that using the orange bright orange button there.
+You’ll notice the GoToWebinar control panel, you can minimize and or restore that using the orange bright orange button there.
 And while we have the microphones muted out of courtesy to our speakers.
 We encourage you to enter any questions through the question section in the control panel.

-On the Senturus website where you can view visits Senturus.com resources and select the resources tab then resources library, or you can click the link that I just put in the chat window of the go to webinar control panel.
+On the Senturus website as senturus.com/, select the resources tab then resources library, or you can click the link that I just put in the chat window of the GotoWebinar control panel.
 Be sure to bookmark that site as it has tons of valuable content on a wide variety of business analytics topics.

-We will discuss the Why you need Tableau prep while you might use it will demo summon Tableau preps capabilities.
+We will discuss why you need Tableau Prep while you might use it will demo its capabilities.
 And lastly.
 We’ll talk about some of the cool features that are coming down the road as well as licensing requirements for each component.

-My name is Mike wine I wear many hats around here.
-Its interests.
-One of them being the pleasure of Hosting these webinars and I’m happy to be here with you today.
+My name is Mike Weinhauer and I wear many hats around here.
+One of them, is I have the pleasure of hosting these webinars and I’m happy to be here with you today.
 So we always like to get a finger on the pulse of our audience.
-And so we have some poles.
+And so we have some polls.
 I got two of them for you here today.
 And the first one is how do you currently prepare your data?
-So if you like to interact with us and let us know do you use Tableau prep currently, do you do your data?
+So if you like to interact with us and let us know do you use Tableau Prep currently?

-Operation strictly in double Tableau desktop using the data source tab to use a third-party ETL tool like alter X for example, or Talent or something like that, or is it done at the back end using Excel or database views or something different?
+Tableau desktop using the data source tab to use a third-party ETL tool like alter X for example, or talent or something like that, or is it done at the back end using Excel or database views or something different?
 So go ahead and get those votes in here will give you a few seconds to do that.

 Got about half of you in here.
 So go ahead and make your selections.

 All right.
-I’m going to close this one out and share the results back with all.
-So it looks like half of you do it at the back end and about a quarter View use Tableau desktop.
-Only 5% using Tableau prep.
+I’m going to close this one out and share the results back with you.
+So it looks like half of you do it at the back end and about a quarter use Tableau desktop.
+Only 5% are using Tableau Prep.
 I’m a little surprised at that number and then about 20% of using a third-party ETL tool.
 So that’s an interesting result.
-I don’t know that I would have predicted that then our second poll are what are your data challenges are they?
+I don’t know that I would have predicted that then our second poll are what are your data challenges?